praeclarum/praeclarum.github.io/_posts/2018/2018-07-20-code-prediction-with-a-neural-network.md

-**TLDR;** I used Python to create a neural network that implements an F# function to predict C# code.
+**TL;DR** I used Python to create a neural network that implements an F# function to predict C# code.
 The network was compiled to a CoreML model and runs on iOS to be used in my app [Continuous](http://continuous.codes) to provide keyboard suggestions.

 ## The Problem